by Business Diamonds

 • Mind

 Thirty percent of adults experience a mental health condition during their lifetime: 2/3 of these are workers, which means that their work productivity is impacted by their mental health status.
-It is estimated that this results globally in an economic loss to businesses of about 1 trillion dollars per year .
+Globally this is estimated to result in an economic loss to businesses of about $1 trillion a year.

-Important to limit the risks of developing adverse mental conditions is to integrate nature into the workplace, both as a visual and as a living element.
+Important to limit the risks of developing unfavorable mental conditions is to integrate nature into the workplace, both as a visual and as a living element.

 Arch.
 Giordana Arcesilai – The role and importance of lighting in the workplace

-Recent studies in the field of lighting technology show us that proper lighting helps to improve staff productivity and well-being, creating a healthy and stimulating work environment.
+Studies in recent years in the field of lighting technology show us that proper lighting helps improve staff productivity and well-being, creating a healthy and stimulating work environment.

-Starting from the natural ecosystem itself, we can already understand how light is able through its different wavelengths to influence the animal world by producing an effect not only on the natural elements but also, for example, on human sleep.
+Already starting from the natural ecosystem, we can understand how light through its different wavelengths is able to influence the animal world by producing an effect on natural elements but also, for example, on human sleep.

-The recent Covid-19 pandemic has increased our awareness of this issue by narrowing the boundary between indoor and outdoor environments and has made us realize that we are not meant to be exposed to static light for too long.
+The recent Covid-19 pandemic has opened our eyes to this subject, thinning what is the boundary between indoor and outdoor environments and made us realize that we are not meant to be exposed to static light for too long.

 The observation of the stimulating effects of natural light as well as, for example, the application of lighting effects in theatrical settings can become a source of inspiration in the design of next-generation work spaces.

-Just to name an example Naomi Miller, an American lighting designer, since many years states that “There is a human need for bright light during the day, and a much lower level of light during the evening and night; we may need a whiter light (or one with higher content of blue wavelengths) during the day, and light at night that has far less blue and more red wavelengths.
-The human body has evolved to respond biologically and psychologically to variation in intensity, spectrum, pattern, and direction.
-Lighting for people is not static!
+To give an example, Naomi Miller, an American lighting designer, has long maintained that “Humans need bright light during the day and a much lower light level in the evening and at night; they may need whiter light (or light with a higher proportion of blue wavelengths) during the day and, at night, light with a much lower proportion of blue wavelengths and a higher proportion of red wavelengths.”
+The human body has evolved to respond biologically and psychologically to variations in intensity, spectrum, pattern and direction.
+Lighting intended for people is not static!

-Such concepts are derived from the Kruithof diagram (for more information click here), which teaches us that there is an important balance to be respected that links illuminance and temperature/color, both of which are essential for the right atmosphere at different times of day in indoor environments.
+Concepts the latter derived from the Kruithof diagram (for more information click here ), which teaches us that there is an important balance to be respected and which links illuminance and temperature/color, both of which are essential for the right atmosphere at different times of day in indoor environments.

-Light must be designed: it is not an accessory but rather an essential part of the project from its initial design steps.
-Properly lighting a work environment is also a duty to the staff working inside it.
+Light must be designed: it is not an accessory but rather an integral part of the project from its earliest stages.
+Illuminating a work environment well is also a duty to the staff working within it.

-At present, one of the goals of lighting design is to bring daylight variations back into people’s daily lives with biologically active artificial lighting, also known as HCL (Human Centric Lighting, for more information click here)
+Currently, one of the goals of light design is to bring daylight variations back into people’s daily lives with biologically active artificial lighting, HCL (Human Centric Lighting, for more information click here )

 There are many studies on the influence of light on humans, with effects, for example, on the production of hormones (cortisol and melatonin) and thus on their circadian rhythm.